-Then there is the silver rule, which is common to all people.
+Then there is the silver rule.
 Treat others how they want to be treated.
 I submit this is based on personality traits like introversion or extraversion.
 Everyone is different and has a different combination of genetics, personality, strengths, appreciation languages, and experiences.

 Personal Strengths: Each person has greater potential for success in their strengths (Tom Rath, Strengths Finder 2.0).
 Successful people change in ways that allow them to continue to take advantage of their strengths (Ray Dalio, Principles).

 Studies show that people are more engaged and satisfied with their job or career if they are using their natural gifts or strengths.
 Unfortunately, many people are not provided such an opportunity.
 The good news is that the more we commit ourselves to doing good work the more we increase our desire and skills for the work, especially if we are helping others to become better in the same line of work.

-Our mental perception or our daily activities, more than the activity itself, determines our reality (Shawn Achor, The Happiness Advantage).
+Our mental perception of our daily activities, more than the activity itself, determines our reality (Shawn Achor, The Happiness Advantage).

 We can also use our strengths in volunteer work, which may lead to a paid job opportunity later.

 When we develop a desire for, and skills in, our current work it helps us to be more positive with life in general.